endernoke/viberot/design/README.md

-# Project Plan: Command-Sidekick
+# Project Plan: VibeRot

-This document outlines the project plan and architecture for "Command-Sidekick," a configurable utility to run actions based on command execution.
+This document outlines the project plan and architecture for "VibeRot," a configurable utility to run actions based on command execution.

 ## 1. Vision